 The work of the Board is regulated, e.g. by the Swedish Companies Act, the Articles of Association and the rules of procedures adopted by the Board for its work.
 According to the Articles of Association, the Board of Directors shall consist of at least four and at most nine members.
-From the time of the AGM in 2020 the Board has consisted of seven AGM elected members without deputies and one employee members with no deputy.
+From the time of the AGM in 2021 the Board has consisted of four AGM elected members without deputies and one employee members with no deputy.
 The Chairman of the Board since the AGM 2016 is Christian Paulsson.
-The other Members of the Board are Mikael Ekdahl (vice chairman), Stéphane Hamelin, Eric Joan,
+The other Members of the Board are Stéphane Hamelin, Eric Joan and Per Åhlgren.

-Stefan Lager, Helena Persson and Per Åhlund.
 The Board of Directors has appointed from among their number two committees: the Audit Committee and Remuneration Committee.